 Advanced architecture meets carrier-class network operation requirements

 ZTE vBRAS employs separated control plane/forwarding plane architecture.
 The control plane performs service control by software virtualization, overcoming the problem of insufficient resource on the control plane of the existing BRAS devices.
-The forwarding plane innovatively provides two forwarding pools: NP-based high-performance forwarding pool and universal X86-based pure virtual forwarding pool.
-The two forwarding pools can be deployed independently; they can also share the unified control plane to perform centralized management and collaborative optimization of services and resources.
+The forwarding plane uses the NP-based high-performance forwarding pool.

-One single instance on the control plane can provide the access capability for millions of users, and it supports dynamic elastic scaling according to network scale.
+- One single control plane can provide the access capability for millions of users, and it supports dynamic elastic scaling according to network scale.

-- The high-performance forwarding pool provides UNI(User Networks Interface) single-slot 400G forwarding capability and supports evolution to 1T.
+- The high-performance forwarding pool provides single-slot 400G forwarding capability and supports evolution to 1T.
 It carries high-bandwidth and high-QoS services to cope with the increasing bandwidth challenges of carrier-class networks.

 Smooth evolution protects customer investment